best intermediate climbing shoes

 Bouldering

-Five ten climbing shoes are unparalleled for long-lasting comfort and reliable performance.
+Five ten climbing shoes are unparalleled for long-lasting comfort and reliable performance during intense sport climbing sessions.
 Our research also found these shoes to be the best for proper fitting.
-Five ten also makes good fitting shoes for wide feet.
+Five ten also makes good fitting shoes for wider feet.

 The perfect fit comes from a leather upper and an asymmetrical hook-and-closure system, giving the shoes one of the best fits and allowing them to be used for all types of climbing, be it trad climbing, rockclimbing, slab climbing, or sports climbing.
 It would be safe to say that these shoes are one of the most versatile climbing shoes.